jprudent/didactic-happiness/epicene/README.md

 that is the GameBoy.
 So 20 years later, I decided to make my own.
 Also, I never played Pokemon and wanted to give it a try the hard way.

-No, no, that's not a motivation for a grown up.
-Here is the truth :
+No, no, no, that's not a motivation for a grown up.
+Try this one :

 As a java developer, I have been too much time away from the hardware.
 Cool assembly hacks and hardware design is something my life is missing for.